broadcastt/broadcastt-php-http/README.md

 ## Contributing

-We welcome everyone who would help us to make this library "Harder, Better, Faster, Stronger".
+Everyone is welcome who would help to make this library "Harder, Better, Faster, Stronger".